UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 >Importantly, there are 8 questions and all are mandatory.
 >Please try and copy the questions into the box on the form answer each of them.
 >
+>Applications under staff account preferred.
+Those applying under a student account will be asked to provide an end date for their access.
+>
 >You will need to provide current SIX (6) DIGIT FoR code(s).
 >If you do not know what a FoR code is or do not have one please contact your supervisor.
 >